 A collaboration with Queen Mary, University of London, on a new project, Opera in the East End, was launched on Monday 6 March 2017.
 See https://obertobrookes.com/2017/02/12/opera-in-the-east-end-launch-event/ for details of the initial conference.

 2017: Operatic Objects

 This conference was held at the Institute for Musical Research, University of London on 18 March 2017.
 The conference brochure can be found here OBERTO_Operatic_Objects_Conference_2017.

-OBERTO has run a few conferences aimed at giving new postgraduate students a forum for papers.
+OBERTO has run a few conference in collaboration with the Oxford Brookes Music Department aimed at giving new postgraduate students a forum for papers.

 2014: Opera Research Students Conference